qunhualilab/retrofit/README.md

 cells       <- res$ranked_cells
 ```

-More details on how to use RETROFIT can be found in the vignettes below:
+## Tutorial
+- [Simulation Vignette](https://github.com/qunhualilab/retrofit/blob/main/vignettes/SimulationVignette.Rmd) is designed to get started with RETROFIT and understand its usage reproducing main results showcased in the paper.
+A simple practice of following the codes will provide an overall picture of the basic but comprehensive scenario.

+## Paper Reproducibility
+Vignettes provide more details about main results of the RETROFIT paper.

 - [Simulation Vignette](https://github.com/qunhualilab/retrofit/blob/main/vignettes/SimulationVignette.Rmd) : This vignette uses sample data simulated by us to demonstrate the use of the package and how to interpret the generated results.
-This vignette can be used to get started with RETROFIT and understand its usage.

-- [Colon Vignette](https://github.com/qunhualilab/retrofit/blob/main/vignettes/ColonVignette.Rmd) : This vignette utilizes real data from Human Colon tissue generated using the 10x Genomics Visium platform in this [paper](https://www.sciencedirect.com/science/article/pii/S009286742031686X).
+- [Colon Vignette](https://github.com/qunhualilab/retrofit/blob/main/vignettes/ColonVignette.Rmd) : This vignette utilizes real data from Human Colon tissue generated using the 10x Genomics Visium platform in this.

+- [Paper](https://www.sciencedirect.com/science/article/pii/S009286742031686X).
 Herein, we demonstrate that our method is effective in identifying biologically relevant spatial patterns using ST tissues.
 This is a slightly more advanced vignette as it not only uses RETROFIT to deconvolve ST data but also analyzes its results.